greenelab/cimr/README.md

 pip3 install cimr
 ```

-If you want to try out the nightly build of cimr at your own risk, you may clone the repository from git.
+If you want to try out the nightly build of cimr at your own risk,
+clone the repository from git.

 ```
 git clone https://github.com/greenelab/cimr.git